MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 1. Users can delete a review (destroy)
 1. Users can edit a review (edit/update)

-Once we have this single `Review` resource build, we can move onto making an associated `Comment` resource.
+Once we have this single Review resource build, we can move onto making an associated Comment resource.

 1. Users can comment on reviews (comments#create)
 1. Users can delete comments (comments#destroy)

-As we finish and test user stories we'll be committing to github :octopus:.
+As we finish and test user stories we'll be committing to github 🐙.

 # Getting Started - Node.JS and `npm`